Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

-\paragraph{Classifier-based Transfer} \citeN{Jain2011} address the online adaptation in the face detection task by adapting pre-trained classifiers using a Gaussian process regression scheme.
+\paragraph{Self Labelling} Jain and Learned-Miller~\citeN{Jain2011} address the online adaptation in the face detection task by adapting pre-trained classifiers using a Gaussian process regression scheme.
 The intuition is that the ``easy-to-detect'' faces can help the detection of ``hard-to-detect'' faces by normalizing the co-occurring ``hard-to-detect'' faces and thus reducing their difficulty of detection.
-Differently, \citeN{Cao2010a} address the cross-dataset action detection problem by proposing a Maximum a Posterior (MAP) estimation framework, which explores the spatial-temporal coherence of actions and makes use of the prior information. \citeN{Xu2016} propose an online domain adaptation model for multiple object tracking based on a two-level hierarchical adaptation tree, which consists of instance detectors in the leaf nodes and a category detector at the root node.
+Xu et al.~\citeN{Xu2016} propose an online domain adaptation model for multiple object tracking using a two-level hierarchical tree framework, where the leaf nodes correspond to the object detectors while the root node corresponds to the class detector.
 The adaptation is executed in a progressive manner.